khaors/geocompr/main.md

 Some vector driver formats can store multiple data layers.
 By default, `st_read` automatically reads the first layer of the file specified in `dsn`, however, using the `layer` argument you can specify any other layer.

-Naturally, some options are specific to certain drivers.[^1] For example, think of coordinates stored in a spreadsheet format (`.csv`).
+Naturally, some options are specific to certain drivers.^[A list of supported vector formats and theirs options can be found at http://www.gdal.org/ogr_formats.html.]
+For example, think of coordinates stored in a spreadsheet format (`.csv`).
 To read in such files as spatial objects, we naturally have to specify the names of the columns (`X` and `Y` in our example below) representing the coordinates.
 We can do this with the help of the `options` parameter.